noi-techpark/infrastructure-v2/docs/kubernetes.md

 Users in EKS are not automatically managed by AWS IAM, it is therefore necessary to manually grant or revoke access to users and service accounts.

-In the [eks.tf](../infrastructure/terraform/compute/eks.tf) users and service accounts can be managed through the `aws_auth_users` map.
+In the [env.tf](../infrastructure/terraform/compute/env.tf) users and service accounts can be managed through the `eks_admins` map.
 Once changes have been made they can be applied through `terraform apply`.

 ## Tips